afanasjev82/LTEngine/README.md

 ![Translation](https://github.com/user-attachments/assets/37dd4e20-382b-459d-bcc1-5de3ed4b4c18)

 The LLMs in LTEngine are much larger than the lightweight transformer models in [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate).
-Thus memory usage and speed are traded off for quality of outputs.
+Thus memory usage and speed are traded off for quality of outputs, which for some languages has been reported as being [on par or better than DeepL](https://community.libretranslate.com/t/ltengine-llm-powered-local-machine-translation/1862/5).

 It is possible to run LTEngine entirely on the CPU, but an accelerator will greatly improve performance.
 Supported accelerators currently include: